Congenital Knee Varus Deformity

 Causes:

-Congenital Knee Varus Deformity typically arises from a combination of genetic and environmental factors.
+Congenital Knee Varus Deformity typically arises from a combination of and environmental factors.
 Here are 20 possible causes:

-1. Genetic Predisposition: Family history can play a role.
+1. Genetic Predisposition: can play a role.

 3. Nutritional Deficiencies: Inadequate nutrition during pregnancy may contribute.